 - The accounting of the Chamber.

 - Preparation of the annual financial report, the annual financial statements, the annual budget and the comparison of budgeted and actual figures of the financial management of the Chamber in co-ordination with the President and the Secretary General.

-- Two auditors shall be selected by the General Assembly for a term of four years from amongst the members of the Association who are not on the Board of Directors.
+- An auditor shall be selected by the General Assembly for a term of four years from amongst the members of the Association who are not on the Board of Directors.
 Re-election is possible.